Appting/STLformer/README.md

 ```

 ## Data Preparation
-The traffic data files  PEMSD7(M), PeMS-BAY, and METR-LA datasets.They are available at [Google Drive](https://drive.google.com/open?id=10FOTa6HXPqX8Pf5WRoRwcFnW9BrNZEIX) or [Baidu Yun](https://pan.baidu.com/s/183zHtyHp2zAGxVxMH9n79Q?pwd=4444), and should be
+The traffic data files  PEMSD7(M), PeMS-BAY, and METR-LA datasets.They are available at [Baidu Yun](https://pan.baidu.com/s/183zHtyHp2zAGxVxMH9n79Q?pwd=4444), and should be
 put into the `data_loader/` folder.

 ### Metric for different horizons and datasets